 How to Try on Your New Snowboard Boots

 WAIT!
-Don’t Panic! - The boot will feel very tight right now.
-Your foot is not in the correct position yet, and it may feel squished.
+Don’t Panic! - The right size boot will feel very tight right now.
+Your foot is not in the riding position yet, and it may feel too short in the toe.
 Keep reading; we can get through this together. :)